primeking47/primeking47/README.md

-# 👋 Hi, I’m Primeking47: A Water Engineer with AI/ML interest!
+# 👋 Hi there, I'm Primeking47!
+Are you interested in the intersection of Water Engineering and AI/ML?

-With a decade of hands-on experience in designing and constructing water infrastructure, I'm not your typical data science student.
-Currently pursuing a Master's in Engineering (Data Science), I aim to bridge the gap between traditional water engineering and modern data insights.
-My mission is to drive innovation in water management through the application of data science and machine learning techniques.
+Leveraging a decade of hands-on experience in water infrastructure design and construction, I'm currently augmenting my skill set with a Master's in Engineering (Data Science).
+I'm on a mission to innovate water management by fusing traditional engineering practices with data science and machine learning.

 [![GitHub followers](https://img.shields.io/github/followers/primeking47?label=Follow&style=social)](https://github.com/primeking47)

 ## 👀 About Me

-- 🔭 I’m currently working on AI models for water quality prediction.
+- 🔭 Working on: AI-driven models for water quality prediction
-- 🌱 Learning: Advanced R, Python, SQL
+- 🌱 Learning: Advanced methodologies in R, Python, and SQL
-- 🤝 Open for collaborations in AI/ML
+- 🤝 Looking for: Collaborations in AI/ML focused on water management
-- 📬 Reach me: primeking47.at.duck.com
+- 📬 Reach me at: primeking47.at.duck.com

-## 🛠 Skills
+## 🛠 Skills & Tools

 * Python ![Python](https://img.shields.io/badge/-Python-black?style=flat&logo=python)
 * R ![R](https://img.shields.io/badge/-R-black?style=flat&logo=r)